chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

       private-chef-ctl reconfigure

 #.
 Once all services are verified, upgrade the bootstrap back end machine.
 (If anything strange happens here, please consider how the issue you see you could be related to runit.
-Please check runsvdir status for cleanup.
+Please check runsvdir status using the info at `Runit Process Structure and Checks`_ for cleanup.
 You will also need to ensure that all ``omnibus-ctl``, ``private-chef-ctl``, and ``sv`` processes are gone.
 Then, be sure that the ``opscode-chef-mover`` service is started and retry the upgrade.)

    .. code-block:: bash